Operation Metrics

 indices Amount of space taken by the indices in the database

-The Database transactions and mutations graph shows the number of database objects that were actually changed by database queries from the application.
+The Database transactions and mutations graph shows the number of database objects that were changed by database queries from the application.
 It is measured in operations per second.

 For a single database operation that affects more than one object, this graph shows the number of objects actually changed, as measured from inside the database.
 However, the Number of database queries being executed graph only shows a single database query for the same operation.